2002 Tampa Bay Buccaneers season: Super Bowl XXXVII: vs. Oakland Raiders

 The Tampa Bay Buccaneers won their first Super Bowl, routing the Oakland Raiders 48–21.
 The Buccaneers defense intercepted Rich Gannon a Super Bowl record five times, and returned three of the interceptions for touchdowns.
 Safety Dexter Jackson was named the game's MVP.

 As many sports fans and writers predicted, Gruden's prior knowledge of the Raiders was a major factor in the Buccaneers’ win in Super Bowl XXXVII.
-The most damaging piece of evidence is NFL Films footage of Tampa Bay safety John Lynch telling his teammates during the game that almost all of the plays ran by Oakland's offense were plays that Gruden (who that week even played the part of "Rich Gannon" by playing QB with the scout-team offense) specifically told them to look out for.
-Better still for the Buccaneers was that Oakland hadn't changed their audible-calling signals that Gruden himself had installed, thus tipping off plays repeatedly.
+The most damaging piece of evidence is NFL Films footage of Tampa Bay safety John Lynch telling his teammates during the game that almost all of the plays ran by Oakland's offense were plays that Gruden (who that week even played the part of "Rich Gannon" by playing quarterback with the scout-team offense) specifically told them to look out for.
+Better still for the Buccaneers was the fact that Oakland hadn't changed their audible-calling signals that Gruden himself had installed, thus tipping off plays repeatedly.
 As a result, Tampa Bay dominated Oakland, outgaining them in total yards (365 to 269), rushing yards (150 to 19), first downs (24 to 11), offensive plays (76 to 60), and forced turnovers (5 to 1).

 The Raiders had a great chance to score a touchdown early in the game after cornerback Charles Woodson intercepted Buccaneers quarterback Brad Johnson's pass on the third play of the game and returned it 12 yards to the Tampa Bay 36-yard line.
 But 6 plays later, Tampa Bay defensive end Simeon Rice sacked Raiders quarterback Rich Gannon on third down, forcing Oakland to settle for kicker Sebastian Janikowski's 40-yard field goal to give them a 3–0 lead.

 Buccaneers kick returner Aaron Stecker returned the ensuing kickoff 27 yards to the 29-yard line, then appeared to fumble the ball.
 Although the officials initially ruled that the ball was recovered by Oakland's Eric Johnson, the play was reviewed by instant replay and the fumble was overturned, and thus Tampa Bay retained possession.

 On the first play of the drive, Brad Johnson completed an 11-yard pass to receiver Joe Jurevicius.
 Johnson's next 2 passes were incomplete, but he then completed a 23-yard pass to Jurevicius on third down to advance the ball to the Oakland 37-yard line.
 Running back Michael Pittman then rushed for a 23-yard gain to the 13-yard line.
 However, on the next three plays, the Raiders defense limited the Buccaneers to a pair of incompletions and a 1-yard run.
 Kicker Martin Gramatica then made a 31-yard field goal to tie the game, 3–3.